Appeals court rules for reporter in public records case

 NASHVILLE, Tenn.
-(AP) - The Tennessee Court of Appeals has ruled that the state does not have the right to withhold ordinary public records just because they become part of a criminal investigation.
+(AP) - The Tennessee Court of Appeals ruled on Friday that the state does not have the right to withhold ordinary public records just because they become part of a criminal investigation.

-The Friday ruling overturned a lower court’s decision and clarified when the criminal investigation exception applies to public record requests.
+The Friday ruling overturned a lower court’s decision and clarified when the criminal investigation exception applies to public records requests.

 The lawsuit was brought by WTVF-TV reporter Phil Williams, who was investigating reports of an affair between two state officials that may have involved the use of public funds.
-He requested records including expense reports and phone logs.
+He requested records under the Tennessee Public Records Act in June 2018, including expense reports and phone logs.

-The state refused to turn over the records.
+The state refused to turn over the records, saying they were part of a criminal investigation.
 It cited an earlier case where media organizations were denied records from an active police investigation of a rape.

-The Friday appeals court decision said that case involved records that were not otherwise public.
+Before Williams‘ case could go to court, the investigation ended and the state turned over the records.
+But the trial court agreed to hear the case anyway, reasoning that it involved a question of important public policy.
+The trial court ruled in favor of the state’s denial of the records.

+The state argued against granting an appeal, saying the case was moot.
+But the appeals court agreed to hear it, reasoning that the case “concerns governmental transparency and the ability of Tennessee citizens to access information related to the workings of their public officials.”

 Sign up for Daily Newsletters